DaisyIpatzi/daisyipatzi.github.io/_posts/2022-11-14-summary-post2.md

 Commission to The European Parliament and of the Council (2019). _Communication: Data protection rules as a trust-enabler in the EU and beyond – taking stock (COM/2019/374)_.
 Available at: https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=COM:2019:374:FIN  [Accessed 22 Oct.
 2022].

-United Nations Conference on Trade and Development (2021). _Data Protection and Privacy Legislation Worldwide | UNCTAD. [online] unctad.org_.
+United Nations Conference on Trade and Development (2021). _Data Protection and Privacy Legislation Worldwide | UNCTAD_.
 Available at: https://unctad.org/page/data-protection-and-privacy-legislation-worldwide  [Accessed 14 Nov.
 2022].